ijanos/ebedke/README.md

 ## Architecture

-The `updater.py` is a standalone script that will run every 30 seconds and reload expired menus and then pushes them to redis.
+The `updater.py` is a standalone script that will run a loop and update expired pages every 30 seconds and then pushes them to redis.
 The `web.py` script is a simple Flask app that lists daily menus read from redis.

 ## Development